simoncozens/fonts-and-layout/localisation.md

 ![](localisation/takri-2.png)

-We've designed a new glyph `iMatra.anusvara` which contains both the matra and the correctly-positioned anusvara, and we've written a chained contextual substitution rule:
+We've designed a new glyph `iMatra_anusvara` which contains both the matra and the correctly-positioned anusvara, and we've written a chained contextual substitution rule:

     lookup iMatraAnusVara {
-        sub iMatra by iMatra.anusvara;
+        sub iMatra by iMatra_anusvara;
         sub anusvara by emptyGlyph;
     }